Heathfield Knoll School: History

-Heathfield now has an international affiliate in Bangkok, Thailand, the former Lord Shaftesbury School, now renamed Heathfield International.
+Heathfield now has an international affiliate in Bangkok, Thailand, the former Lord Shaftesbury School, now renamed Heathfield International School.

 In January 2017, Heathfield School and the Knoll School merged to create the current Heathfield Knoll School and First Steps Day Nursery.

 Performance

 All Heathfield's GCSE candidates achieved at least five A* to C grades in 2007 and again in 2008.

 The school was inspected by the Independent Schools Inspectorate in September 2008.
 The report found that the school met its aims of providing a healthy balance of academic and extra-curricular activities.
 Pastoral care was described as "outstanding" and the school's relationship with the local community was also commended.
 Overall teaching was good, although access to computer facilities needed expanding.
 Literacy and numeracy skills were found to be strongly promoted.
 The curriculum was well planned.
 Test results were well above, and in maths and science far above, the national average.
 There had been achievements in sports, music and drama.